 We have commenced work on securing options for rights-of-way along the approximately 137-mile Pipeline route.
 This involves direct negotiations with more than 125 landowners along the route, some of whom may not be familiar with oil and gas developments or negotiate terms in good faith.
 It is possible that as we progress these negotiations, we may encounter recalcitrant land-owners or competitive projects offering more attractive terms which could result in additional time and cost in order to secure the Pipeline route.
 Although the Pipeline is being permitted under Section 7 of the Natural Gas Act, which provides a Section 7 certificate holder with the right of eminent domain, any recourse to eminent domain proceedings will increase the time and cost at which these rights-of-way will be secured.
-If the time or cost required to obtain these rights-of-way increases substantially or we are unable to obtain the rights-of-way, our business could be materially adversely affected.
+If the time or cost required to obtain these rights-of-way, our business could be materially adversely affected.